 For example, non-members in California and Connecticut are free to take advantage of Costco’s notoriously low prices on alcoholic beverages.
 And no matter what state you live in, non-members can get prescriptions filled at Costco pharmacies!

-Another way that non-members can shop at Costco is by using a Costco Shop Card.
-These cards can only be purchased and reloaded by members, but they can be used by non-members to shop in Costco stores or online.
+Another way you can shop at Costco as a non-member is by using a Costco Shop Card.
+While the cards can only be purchased and reloaded by a Costco member, but they can be used by non-members to shop in Costco stores or online.

 6. You Don’t Need Coupons

 Costco used to send out real-deal paper coupons to its members, but not anymore!
-The advertised discounts are now applied automatically when you buy something from Costco, both in stores and online.
+The advertised discounts are now applied automatically when you buy something from Costco, both in-store and online.